kien-ly/kafka_spark/README.md

 -   ### Kafka Producer (Topic: RawSensorData)

-	-   The data from the API stream is pushed to Kafka Producer under topic: RawSensorData
+	-   The data from the API stream is pushed to Kafka Producer under topic: RawSensorData (In fact, using Random function to create data :D )